 Chances are, you’ll wake up on the morning (or, let’s be honest, afternoon) of Jan.
 1 with either a splitting headache, unquenchable thirst, or a bout of mild—or not so mild—nausea.
-All solvable problems with the help of a New Year’s Day hangover party a.k.a. brunch.
+All solvable problems with the help of a New Year’s Day hangover party (aka, brunch).

 Since New Year’s Eve tends to steal the late December thunder, I love the idea of throwing a morning-after food function that aims to celebrate the season, while mending any ailments suffered from over-imbibing the eve before.
 Which means that both food and drink will be vital.
 While some friends will want to load up on carbs, others will attempt to hydrate and replenish nutrients via juice, and/or to chase hair of the dog.
 So, it’s important to have a variety of bites and drinks on offer.

-Last May I published a cocktail book called Day Drinking that celebrates, well, drinking during the day, via low-alcohol tipples––exactly the kind of libations you want to imbibe with early-to-mid day meals.
+Last year I published a cocktail book called “Day Drinking” that celebrates, well, drinking during the day, via low-alcohol tipples—exactly the kind of libations you want to imbibe with early-to-mid day meals.
 It’s filled with recipes from top bartenders in the U.S. and some from overseas, along with a handful of classics, which I contributed.
 So many of those libations are prime for brunch, however what that book does not include is food pairings.

 So, herein, my thoughts on eats and drinks, which will help you nail a killer New Year’s Day Hangover Party.

-1. More is more.
+1. More Is More

 When throwing a brunch party, and really any party in general, I like to offer variety.
 I’d rather serve many different small dishes, than larger portions of fewer plates.
 Also, I like to consider waste.
 What did you eat the evening before that you can repurpose into something the following day?

 Pancakes, baked goods, and meat pastries are all your best friends.
 Also, the great thing about pastries and such is that most can be made in advance.
 And while it’s common to find sweet baked goods on brunch spreads, don’t forget about savory!
 A few brunch-appropriate carby things I am obsessing over right now include: Japanese soufflé pancakes (also this old Bon Appetit whipped egg white pancake recipe is killer!) and El Rey’s Sesame Banana Bread.
 I just returned home from a trip to Argentina where I fell in love with the country’s empanadas.
 So, these meat pies would be perfect for brunch, too.
 Or try this Cheesy Sausage Breakfast Casserole recipe.

-I can’t speak for you, but half the time I when I am hungover I crave carbs, and the other half of the time I feel like my body needs healthy things.
+I can’t speak for you, but half the time when I am hungover I crave carbs, and the other half of the time I feel like my body needs healthy things.
 Fruit, veggies, etc. So, definitely plan to offer fruit in some capacity, like this orange, pistachio, and orange blossom fruit salad.
 But, it wouldn’t be a bad idea to consider a veggie-rich grain bowl, too.
 As someone whose palate totally skews Asian, I also like to serve kimchi, and other pickles.

-4. Bubbles, bubbles, bubbles.
+4. Bubbles, Bubbles, Bubbles